g-r-a-n-t/music-training/README.md

 ...
 ```
 ## Intervals
 The intervals script will challenge you to play a randomly generated interval.
 When you have played the interval correctly, it will generate another.
 Intervals are limited to what is passed in under the "intervals" option.
 To receive a hint for the interval you are trying to play, press the pedal.
 Depending on your options, this will either print the shorthand representation or play the interval through your configured audio output.
-If you would like, you can set the "two hands" flag, which will require you two play each interval in both hands.
+If you would like, you can set the "two hands" flag, which will require you to play each interval in both hands.
 ```sh
 $ ./intervals.py -h
 Usage: intervals.py [options]